AshNewar/Web3/README.md

 time_of_collision :return the time taken to collide by just using vectors ; It calculates the distance between the two cars and divides it by their relative speed ;

-Sone maths function are also used ;
+Some maths function are also used ;